EivindEE/Madame/README.md

 	@return Range, a range object containing the range which should be tagged
 	```

-* Surround range with tags
+* Surround DocumentFragment with tags

 	```
 	@param range: Range, the range to be surrounded with tags
 	@param string: tag, the name of the tag to be created(default: span)
-	@param string: className, the name of the class the tag should be given
+	@param string: className, the name of the class the tag should be given(default: none)
-	@return a map containing a DocumentFragment object containing the tagged text
+	@return a Element object containing the tagged text
 	```

 * Ancestor or self (to make sure we only tag the content)